Street names in Barcelona: Franco's dictatorship

-In 1959 the Valle de Hebron neighborhood was also urbanized, whose name comes from an old monastery located in the area and disappeared in 1835, called San Jerónimo del Valle de Hebron, in allusion to the Palestinian city.
+In 1959 the Vall d'Hebron neighborhood was also urbanized, whose name comes from an old monastery located in the area and disappeared in 1835, called Sant Jeroni del Vall d'Hebron, in allusion to the Palestinian city.
 Its main thoroughfare is the Hebron Valley promenade, which is part of the Dalt ring road; there is also a square and a park with the same name.
 In keeping with the name of the neighborhood, the surrounding streets were given biblical names: Betania, Canaán, Getsemaní, Gólgota, Haifa, Idumea, Jericó, Jordán, Judea, Megido, Monte Tabor, Naín, Nazaret, Nínive, Palestina, Samaria, Sidón, and Tiro.

 In the following years there were few changes, the most notable being the dedication of a section of Avenida de la Catedral to Francisco Cambó in 1972, or the conversion of the upper section of Avenida Meridiana en Rio de Janeiro in 1973.
-In the 1960s a road was opened next to the parish church of San Andrés de Palomar that received different names depending on the section (Salón Teniente Coronel Onofre Mata, Iglesia, Guardiola i Feliu), but in 1979 it was renamed as a whole as Passeig de Torras i Bages, after the ecclesiastic, philosopher and writer Josep Torras i Bages.
+In the 1960s a road was opened next to the parish church of Sant Andreu del Palomar that received different names depending on the section (Salón Teniente Coronel Onofre Mata, Iglesia, Guardiola i Feliu), but in 1979 it was renamed as a whole as Passeig de Torras i Bages, after the ecclesiastic, philosopher and writer Josep Torras i Bages.

-Finally, it is worth mentioning the creation of several green spaces during this period: parque de Monterols, by the homonymous hill (1947); jardines del Mirador del Alcalde, by Mayor Porcioles (1962-1969); parque de Cervantes, by the writer (1965); jardines de Jaume Vicens i Vives, by the historian (1967); jardines de Mossèn Costa i Llobera, by the priest and poet (1970); jardines de Mossèn Cinto Verdaguer, by the priest and poet (1970); jardines de Joan Maragall, for the poet (1970); etc.
+Finally, it is worth mentioning the creation of several green spaces during this period: parque de Monterols, by the homonymous hill (1947); jardines del Mirador del Alcalde, by Mayor Porcioles (1962–1969); parque de Cervantes, by the writer (1965); jardines de Jaume Vicens i Vives, by the historian (1967); jardines de Mossèn Costa i Llobera, by the priest and poet (1970); jardines de Mossèn Cinto Verdaguer, by the priest and poet (1970); jardines de Joan Maragall, for the poet (1970); etc.